Skip to main content

 • guided self-help programmes

 Binge eating disorder often causes weight gain.
-This can lead to other health problems.
+This can lead to other health difficulties.
 But you should not try to diet while you are having treatment.
 This is because it can make your binge eating worse.

 Cognitive behavioural therapy